samsung-cnct/k2/README.md

         -it"
 ```

-### Initial Kraken-lib directory
+### Initial kraken-lib directory
-If this is your first time using Kraken-lib, use the Kraken-lib Docker image to generate a 'sensible defaults' configuration (this assumes AWS is the infrastructure provider):
+If this is your first time using kraken-lib, use the kraken-lib Docker image to generate a 'sensible defaults' configuration (this assumes AWS is the infrastructure provider):

 With the Docker container: